 The biblical way of treating bones

-The Royal Black asks: “Where in the Bible is this condemned (the usage of human remains in its secret ceremonies)?”
+The Royal Black asked the United Protestant council, in its defence of its macabre custom of using human remains it its initiations: “Where in the Bible is this condemned [namely the usage of human remains in its secret ceremonies]?”
 This they say “is a question that needs to be answered by those who condemn its practice.”
 They confidently present this challenge as if the use of relics by the Black is decreed in Holy Writ, or that it can at very least find some sanction for them in God’s Word.
 We feel we have furnished the reader with several clear passages in Scripture which forbid this Black ordinance, and none more so than 1 Corinthians 10:19-22.
 However, we will go further to establish God’s pattern for dealing with the remains of the deceased.

 First, the mystical initiations performed behind closed doors runs against the prescribed manner of Christian meetings outlined in Scripture for God’s people.
 Secondly, human remains have always been given a decent burial in the Scriptures.
 The treatment of the bones of Joseph by his brethren in Scripture (which the Black refers to for validation) is no different from the consistent way of dealing with the deceased throughout the Word.
 Despite this, the Black Institution presents the story of Joseph as justification for its profanity.